PurvaDeekshit/Books-Recommender-System/README.md

 This repository contains the middle report, final report, scripts for dowloading the data and implemenation of books recommendation system.

-Since the files were too big, I have uploaded the material on my Google drive.
+Not all the files could be uploaded to GitHub becuase of upload size limitations Since the files were too big, I have uploaded the material on my Google drive.

 Below is the link for my Google drive: